 - Do relaxation or deep breathing exercises

-- Take regular exercise that you enjoy, for example walking, swimming or yoga
+- Take regular exercise that you enjoy, such as walking, swimming or yoga

 - Avoid alcohol

-- Get enough sleep – if you are feeling anxious or low this can be difficult but lack of sleep can make it harder to cope
+- Get enough sleep – if you are feeling anxious or sad this can be difficult but lack of sleep can make it harder to cope

 - Get help to control other symptoms – if you don’t feel well it can make coping with mood changes more difficult